 Health Benefits of Lentils

 They are an excellent source of B vitamins, iron, magnesium, potassium, and zinc.
 They’re also a great source of plant-based protein and fiber.
 Try adding them to your diet.

 Another way I enjoy lentils is over a thick slice of hearty bread and a fried egg.
 You can make this a breakfast/ brunch item OR a tasty dinner!

 Try this recipe Lentils Toast with Fried Egg Tasty lentil stew scooped over hearty bread and topped with a perfectly cooked egg are your brunch and dinner dreams!
 Simple, nutritious, and delicious.
 Don’t wait to make it.

 How to Store Cooked Lentils

 Label with the date and store in an air-tight container made for freezing food.
 Having lentils in the freezer makes them easy to add to any meal.

-The bay leaf and herbs add that extra savory flavor that makes this dish hearty and delicious!
+The bay leaf and herbs add a savory flavor that makes this dish hearty and delicious!